On this site:

 Captain Horatio Nelson.
 The plantation became the residential centre of the most powerful collection of estates yet seen in Nevis, although they

 were later mortgaged to the hilt under Herbert's daughter, the eccentric Martha Williams Hamilton.
 In the 1820s and 1830s this group of estates had

 to be broken up under her successor, Magnus Morton (Herbert).
 Montpelier was unusual for Nevis in that it had high proportions of enslaved first

 generation Africans and mixed race slaves.
 The report includes an analysis of the enslaved population between 1817 and 1834.

 See 'Montpelier Estate, St John Figtree, Nevis: Contrasting Legacies on a Sugar Plantation'.

 - Scarborough's Estate, St Thomas Lowland

 The Scarborough family owned this plantation to the south of Mountravers until Peter Thomas Huggins acquired it in 1822.
 With 74 enslaved people (1817) it

 belonged to the smaller estates on Nevis; by 1834 the number had decreased further because only 17 children had been born while 44 people

 had died (C Eickelmann, 2003).

-The site of Scarborough's plantation had been surveyed in 2001 (NHP); David Small identified additional features in 2006.
+The site of Scarborough's plantation works had been surveyed in 2001 (NHP); David Small identified additional features in 2006.